hdou533/Movie-Nights/README.md

 **Features**

-1. Search and display movies in card view
+1. Search and display movies in a card view
 2. Retrieve movie information with OMDB API

 **Next Step**